-In early 2011, Luka Hemelaere, the son of Johan Hemelaere and Carla Van Caeneghem, passed away of a brain tumour at the age of sixteen, after courageously and patiently living with his disease for four years.
+In early 2011, Luka Hemelaere passed away of a brain tumour at the age of sixteen, after courageously and patiently living with his disease for four years.

-After his death, Ms Van Caeneghem set up the Luka Hemelaere Foundation to provide financial support for the scientific battle against brain tumours in children.
+After his death, Ms Van Caeneghem set up the Lux Luka Foundation to provide financial support for the scientific battle against brain tumours in children.

 In particular, the Foundation wholeheartedly funds a Ghent University Hospital study focussing on assessing the effect of a treatment while it is being carried out and the early detection of relapse in children diagnosed with brain tumours by means of an isotope marker.